matkrin/mvg-tui/README.md

 Input field can be modified by pressing `enter` or `i`, after modification press `enter` again or `esc` to go back to navigation mode.
 The field for specifying if the time refers to departure or arrival as well as the fields for defining the transportation types can also be toggled with `enter` / `i`.
+If your inputs are ready you can fetch the data with `space` or `f`.
 When the pane for the table is selected you can select the different results and see the corresponding details and notifications for that connection.